You Lost the Sweetest Boy

 "You Lost the Sweetest Boy" is a song written by Holland–Dozier–Holland and released as a single by Motown star Mary Wells.
 The song is most noted for the background vocals by The Supremes and The Temptations.

 Song information

-In this song, the narrator of the song gets back at a girl whom she says always chased after other boys while supposedly with a boyfriend.
+In this song, the narrator of the song gets back at a girl who she says always chased after other boys while supposedly with a boyfriend.
 The narrator ends up winning the girl's boyfriend's affections and before she knew it, the boyfriend had left her for the narrator causing her to chant, "you lost the sweetest boy that you had that time".

 Cash Box described it as "an exciting gospel-like thumper...that has a happy romantic ending."

 Release and chart status

 Released in late 1963, the single reached number 22 on the Billboard Hot 100 and number 10 on the R&B chart.